-Live reviews, album reviews and more.
+Darren’s music blog: News, reviews, interviews and more.
 From classic rock to contemporary folk.

 Welcome to my music blog.
 I have fairly varied tastes in music: folk, rock, glam, heavy metal and more.
 My first ever gig was the Donington Monsters of Rock festival (Slade, Whitesnake, AC/DC… written up here) back in 1981, aged 15.
-Live music has been an important part of my life ever since but back in Spring 2014 when I began this blog, finding I had more free evenings than I used to, one of the things I was determined to do was see more live bands.
+Live music has been an important part of my life ever since.
+However, back in Spring 2014 when I began this blog, I found I had many more free evenings than I used to after stepping down from a lengthy stint as a local councillor.
+One of the things I was determined to do with those freed up evenings was see more live bands.
 I use this blog to post my reviews of many of the gigs I’ve been to, as well as occasional album reviews and other music-related posts.
 Feedback is welcome so do please feel free to leave any comments and do share anything you like on social media.

 For those bemused by the eclectic nature of the artists covered here, let me try and explain.
 Since being a teenager I have always enjoyed discovering and exploring different genres, but when I did chance upon a new discovery I was always adding to what I liked already rather than discarding anything.
 As a teenager, I started off getting into rock/metal around in the early 80s (Status Quo, AC/DC, Rainbow) but, prompted by the revival of Slade’s fortunes in 80/81, I was soon also exploring 70s glam rock bands (Slade, Sweet, T-Rex and so on).
 The pop-rock of the previous decade sounded so much more exciting than that of the 80s, which I had little interest in.